Treatment for Vestibular Dysfunction

 Neuro-rehabilitation therapy allows us to retrain your brain and eyes to regain functionality and quality of life for those suffering from visual problems due to vestibular rehabilitation.
 It works by using a variety of methods and techniques to get both eyes to work as a team and see visual space accurately.
 This form of therapy, known as neuro-optometric rehabilitation therapy, is an effective treatment for reducing or resolving symptoms associated with vestibular dysfunction.

-If you have (or suspect you have) vestibular dysfunction and/or suffer from dizziness, unsteadiness or motion intolerance, talk to our doctors at Child & Family Eye Care.
+If you have (or suspect you have) vestibular dysfunction and/or suffer from dizziness, unsteadiness or motion intolerance, talk to at Child & Family Eye Care.
 We can help.

 But First, What is Vestibular Dysfunction and What Causes It?